mvolkmann/blog/src/swift/SwiftUI.md

 One or more scenes might be visible, but none are interactive.
 This happens when the user swipes up from the bottom of the screen to reveal the "App Switcher".
+This also happens when in multi-tasking mode and the app is visible but another app is active.

 An app moves to the background state when another app becomes active.